Career Definition for a Teen Alcoholism Therapist

 Economic and Career Outlook

-The field of substance abuse and behavioral disorder counseling is projected to have excellent job prospects, with an employment growth of 22% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
-In May 2015, the median wages of substance abuse and behavioral disorder counselors were $39,980.
+The field of substance abuse and behavioral disorder counseling is projected to have excellent job prospects, with an employment growth of 23% from 2016-2026, according to the U.S. Bureau of Labor Statistics (BLS).
+In May 2017, the median wages of substance abuse, behavioral disorder, and mental health counselors were $43,300.

 Alternate Career Options